The Gazzetta Process in Action.

 Why are we sharing our process?

-We aspire for our methodology and experiences to benefit others facing common challenges in the field of journalism right now, wondering the best way to meet the needs of underserved audiences, and desiring to create meaningful change, from afar if necessary.
+We aspire for our approach and experiences to benefit others facing common challenges in the field of journalism right now, wondering the best way to meet the needs of underserved audiences, and desiring to create meaningful change, from afar if necessary.
 We welcome your questions, insights, and feedback on what we’re sharing.

 You can reach us at hello@gazzetta.xyz.